-During the winter the Carmel River basin accumulated 13.52 inches of rain, as measured by the San Clemente Dam rain gage.
-The reporting year period includes the summer months of Water Year (WY) 2017 and the fall, winter, spring of WY 2018.
-The WY 2017 and WY 2018 were characterized as "Extremely Wet" and "Below Normal".
+During the rainy season the Carmel River basin accumulated 30.93 inches of rain, as measured by the San Clemente Dam rain gage.
+The reporting year period includes the summer months of Water Year (WY) 2018 and the fall, winter, spring of WY 2019.
+The WY 2018 and WY 2019 were characterized as "Below Normal" and "Extremely Wet".
 Continuous temperature loggers observed water temperatures that were within stressful ranges to steelhead in the summer months.
-Even in the unimpaired wilderness area above Los Padres Reservoir, water temperatures reached stressful ranges for a few days in September.
+Even in the unimpaired wilderness area above Los Padres Reservoir, water temperatures reached stressful ranges for a few days in July.
 The farthest downstream logger, located in Garland Park had adequate rearing temperatures the entire period.
-Water released and passing from Los Padres Reservoir during the reporting year was adequate for steelhead from fall to spring, but water temperatures reached stressful range during the summer months.
-This potentially reduced growth rates or displaced fish to other sections of river that had more favorable conditions.
-Water quality conditions other than water temperature, at the sampling sites around the former San Clemente Reservoir and down in the lower river were adequate for steelhead rearing during most of the sampling period.
+Water released from Los Padres Reservoir during the reporting year was adequate for steelhead from fall to spring, but water temperatures reached suboptimal range during the summer months.
+Water temperatures below the San Clemente Reroute Project were recorded as the highest observed overall this season.
+There is a lack of mature riparian vegetation around the restored river channel currently; this will change as restoration continues and the riparian grows a larger canopy, hopefully resulting in reduced stream temperatures.
+These suboptimal temperature periods, potentially reduce growth rates or displace fish to other sections of river that have more favorable conditions.
+Water quality conditions other than water temperature, at the sampling sites were adequate for steelhead rearing during most of the sampling period.